 I have just moved to Washington DC, and have been volunteering with the American Association of Retired Persons (AARP) – in their international department.
 AARP is probably best described as the USA’s equivalent of Age UK.
 It is the world’s largest membership organization, with nearly 40m members.
 In my short time here, I’ve already seen that many of the same challenges exist here as in the UK, as well as seen some interesting new solutions.

-I mention these separate statistics because there is a relationship which will have an impact on demographics to come.
 It is generally the older generation that owns their home outright.
 Who are the lucky ones?
 Is it the older people, in their own homes?
 Not always.
 Many of those are holding on to an asset which they cannot afford to heat.
 Or they expect to use it to pay for their care.
-‘Cash poor, asset rich’ is how it is often called.
-The younger generation might have more cash but it is being spent on spiralling rents.

 I taught my mum to use the computer.
 And it took the patient of a saint.
 I love my mum, but I got very close to breaking off all contact and going out to adoption.
 To be fair, she got close to disowning me.
 At the time I suggested that just as you should never get your husband/wife to teach you to drive, your children shouldn’t teach you to use a computer.